SaltwaterC/PasswordHash2/README.md

 This implementation works consistently across platforms.
 There are no Windows-isms or *nix-isms in this implementation.
 In fact, this is hack-free from the PHP implementation point of view.

+## Advisories

+ * [CVE-2011-2483: crypt_blowfish 8-bit character mishandling](http://www.openwall.com/lists/oss-security/2011/06/20/2) - affects the PHP's bcrypt implementation up to the current version (5.3.6).
+Till a patch is implemented, the SHA2 schemes are recommended.

 ## Class Reference

 ### Constants